Snap Announces New Activations for Pride Month, Including Themed Bitmoji Clothing

 Interested users can head here to claim the hoodie for their Bitmoji, which will be added to your avatar’s outfit and saved to ‘My Closet’ on Snapchat to wear after the Drop ends.

-Finally, Snap’s also using its new SEEN Camera experience to empower users to share their stories in the app.
+Finally, Snapchat’s also using its new SEEN Camera experience to empower users to share their stories in the app.

-A range of ways to participate in Pride on Snap, and show your support for the LGBTQ+ community.
+There are a range of ways to participate in Pride on Snapchat, and show your support for the LGBTQ+ community.